-11 E-safety
+9 E-safety

-The use of technology has become a significant component of many safeguarding issues such as child sexual exploitation, online hoaxes and challenges and radicalisation and technology often provides the platform that facilitates harm.
+The use of technology has become a significant component of many safeguarding issues such as child sexual exploitation and radicalisation and technology often provides the platform that facilitates harm.
 Whilst regulation and technical solutions are very important, within the Federation we also educate our pupils to take a responsible approach.
 Children and young people need the help and support of the school to recognise and avoid e-safety risks and build their resilience.
-The school has a clear policy on the use of mobile and smart technology and any smart phones or devices are not to be used during school times.
-If pupils persist in using phones during school times then all phones will be collected at the start of the school day and stored safely until the end of the school day.
-At Forest Edge Federation we provide safe and open spaces for children to ask questions and share concerns about what they experience online without being made to feel foolish or blamed.
-Where there are concerns with what has been viewed outside school or if we are made aware of any online hoaxes or challenges we will inform parents and carers.
-Where harmful online challenges or online hoaxes appear to be local (rather than large scale national ones) local safeguarding advice, such as from the local authority or local police force, will be sought.

 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adult, online hoaxes - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying, online challenges.
+- content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.

 E-safety is a focus in all areas of the curriculum and staff reinforce e-safety messages across the curriculum.
-The federation works closely with our IT provider, Focus Network, to ensure there is appropriate filtering and monitoring on school devices and networks.